rxi/vec/README.md

 Pushes a value to the end of the vector.
 Returns 0 if the operation was successful, otherwise -1 is returned and the vector remains unchanged.

+### vec\_pushm(v, ptr, count)
+Pushes `count` values starting at `ptr` to the end of the vector.
+Returns 0 if the operation was successful, otherwise -1 is returned and the vector remains unchanged.

 ### vec\_pop(v)
 Removes and returns the value at the end of the vector.